 Therefore, 100 bp fragment from the flanking region primer and 400bp from the insert DNA is amplified and 500 bp fragment of DNA is observed in lane 4.

 Lane 5 is the insert specific control which gives 400 bp DNA fragment.

-Lane 6 is the negative control without template.
-By doing it any contamination can be identified.
+Lane 6 is the negative control without the template.
+By using negative control any contamination can be identified.
 The reaction tube contains all the ingredients except the template.
 So ideally no DNA bands are present in this lane.

-If the DNA band is observed, the sample is contaminated.
+If a DNA band is observed, the sample is contaminated.